QubitPi/Ostwind/docs/docs/contributing/jersey-di-using-hk2.md

 > }
 > ```
 >
-> Athena chooses constructor injection as opposed to field injection, as it _makes the resource easier to unit test_.
+> Ostwind chooses constructor injection as opposed to field injection, as it _makes the resource easier to unit test_.
 > Constructor injection doesn't require any different configuration.

 Lets say that instead of a class, the `GreetingService` is an interface, and we have an implementation of it (which is